nikolailevshakov/scenario-examples-courses/Docker/environment-variables/intro.md

-Build and run a Docker container with environment variables.
+Build and run a container with environment variables.